Turning Research Submissions into Publication With Dryfta Abstract Book Builder

 What the Abstract Book Builder Actually Does

-Inside the admin dashboard, event managers can access the “Abstract Book” section—a dedicated workspace that transforms conference data into a publication.
+Inside the admin dashboard, event managers can access the “Abstract Book Builder” that transforms conference submissions into a publication.
 The system fetches all accepted abstracts, their corresponding authors, and the sessions where they are scheduled to be presented.
 Titles, affiliations, keywords, and even abstract IDs are automatically arranged in a consistent format.

-Each abstract becomes part of a cohesive narrative: grouped under their thematic sessions, cross-referenced with author indexes, and linked back to the conference program.
-The end result is a PDF Abstract Book that looks like it was typeset by a professional publisher—but without the weeks of manual formatting.
+Each abstract is grouped under their respective sessions, cross-referenced with author indexes, and linked back to the conference program.
+The end result is a PDF Abstract Book that looks like it was typeset by a professional publisher but without the weeks of manual formatting.

 The editor can preview, tweak, and adjust before publishing.
-Want to move the author index to the front?
 Add a page acknowledging sponsors?
 Insert a foreword from the organizing committee?
 Everything can be done within the same interface.

 Why It Matters for Organizers

-For conference managers, this tool eliminates one of the most painful post-review bottlenecks.
-Before tools like Dryfta existed, teams would often collect final abstracts in Word or Excel, merge them into a master document, and then manually align formatting, pagination, and indexes.
-Any late change—like an updated author name or a session re-assignment—would ripple through the entire document.
+For conference organizers, this tool eliminates one of the most painful post-conference bottlenecks.
+Before tools like Dryfta existed, teams would often collect final abstracts in Word, merge them into a master document, and then manually align formatting, pagination, and indexes.
+Any late change like an updated author name or a session re-assignment would ripple through the entire document.

 Dryfta’s system changes that dynamic.
 Since it draws information directly from the same database used for submissions, reviews, and scheduling, there’s no duplication of effort.
 If an author updates their affiliation or if a session title is renamed, those changes automatically reflect in the generated book.